Baptistemontan/leptos_i18n/docs/book/src/declare/03_plurals.md

 # Plurals

-## What are plurals ?
+## What are plurals?

-Plurals are a standardized way to deal with numbers.
-For example, the English language deals with 2 plurals: _"one"_ (1) and _"other"_ (0, 2, 3, ..).
+Plurals are a standardized way to deal with quantities.
+For example, English deals with 2 plurals: _"one"_ (1) and _"other"_ (0, 2, 3, ..).

-If you were to have
+If you have

 ```json
 {